lukaszKasprzyckiVirtusLab/developer-react-test-solution/README.md

 ### Your task

-Using the provided skeleton React application, please create a heatmap using highcharts and handsontable.
+Using the provided skeleton React application, please create a heatmap using the highcharts and handsontable libraries.

 - [highcharts](https://www.highcharts.com/)
 - [handsontable](https://handsontable.com/)